Divorce and Separation

 Options for Dispute Resolution and Mediation

 Not all proceedings need to be handled through the courts.
-Mediation is an option that allows separating or separated couples to agree on arrangements for themselves and their children in a control environment.
+Mediation is an option that allows separating or separated couples to agree on arrangements for themselves and their children in a controlled environment.

-The Mediation process can allow you to produce an outcome that is tailor to your own family matters rather than having an outcome imposed upon you by the courts.
+The Mediation process can allow you to achieve an outcome that is tailor to your own family matters rather than having an outcome imposed upon you by the courts.

 Mediation services are an independent and impartial Family Law specialist.
-They can help you resolve conflict and work towards a joint solution.
+They are not necessarily lawyers, but arbiters to help structured conversations, support and advice.
+They can help you resolve conflict and disputes while working towards a joint solution and arrangements.

 It is possible for you to meet with the Mediator alone throughout your negotiation if you do not wish to see the other party.